Best Smart Litter Boxes: Self Cleaning Picks for 2025

 Buying Guide: Odor, Litter Types, Safety, and Placement

 Odor control comes from three factors: a sealed waste path, the speed of clump isolation, and air exchange around the box.
-Rotating drums isolate clumps quickly, while crystal trays absorb moisture first and reduce ammonia.
+Rotating drums isolate clumps quickly, while crystal trays absorb moisture and reduce ammonia.
 Filters help, but they need changing on schedule.
 If odor lingers, verify placement, room ventilation, and litter depth.
-Our troubleshooting guide includes a simple odor checklist you can run through in five minutes.
+Our troubleshooting guide includes a simple odor checklist you can run in five minutes.
+Cornell’s overview is also useful for behavior context: Feline Health Center.

 Litter compatibility varies.
 Drums usually want clumping clay for proper sifting.
 Rake systems like ScoopFree use brand matched crystal trays.
 Switching litter types can increase jams, so confirm the manufacturer list before you try a new formula.
 For multi cat homes, pick a model with a larger drawer and an app that alerts early so you avoid overflow pauses.